-Persistent fever, vomiting and abdominal pain should also prompt a medical evaluation as soon as possible.
+Persistent fever, vomiting, and abdominal pain should also prompt a medical evaluation as soon as possible.

 Antidotes may be provided to protect the liver, but they are effective only when used within a few hours.
-Without this intervention, overdose of paracetamol can cause liver failure.
+Without this intervention, an overdose of paracetamol can cause liver failure.
 Symptoms only occur after potential liver damage has occurred.

 Tests and diagnosis

 Finding the cause and degree of liver damage is vital to guide the treatment.

 Your doctor is likely to start with the medical history and a complete physical examination.
 Your doctor may recommend the following tests:

 A group of blood tests called liver function tests can be used to diagnose liver disease.

 Other blood tests can look for specific problems in the liver or genetic conditions.

 Computed tomography, magnetic resonance, and ultrasound may show liver damage.

 Removing a tissue sample (biopsy) from your liver can help diagnose liver disease.